Seven Key Areas

 Bhumi Global's Director Gopal Patel says: 'Bhumi Global's mission is to engage, educate, and empower people and communities to address the triple crisis of climate change, biodiversity loss and pollution.
 Our work is based on Hindu principles of environmental care.'

 Bhumi Global's strategy includes:

-Global leadership – working closely with leading global institutions such as the United Nations to present mature and engaged Hindu perspectives on the environment and sustainable development.
+Global leadership – working with leading global institutions such as the United Nations

-Empowering a new generation – working with Hindu
+Empowering a new generation – working with young people

 Daoist ceremony at the Daoist Ecological Temple, Taibaishan.
 Daoism has a history going back more than 2,000 years.
 Today it is estimated that 170 million people follow Daoism to some extent, mostly in China.